RdotSilva/React-GraphQL-GoSlow-TrafficCam/README.md

 # React GraphQL Go Slow Traffic Map

 React Web application using GraphQL that allows users to track traffic cameras.

-Users can add a camera, specific a type of camera (speed / traffic light).
-Users can comment on a traffic camera pin to let others know if the camera is still active, moved to a new location, or currently broken.
+Users select an area on the map to add a new camera pin.
+The pin contains traffic camera data including title, description, and an image of the camera (uploaded by a user).
+Each camera pin will have voting system where users can vote a camera up or down.
+Users can comment on a traffic camera pin to let others know if the camera is still active, moved to a new location, or is currently broken.

 ### Prerequisites